The Beatles came to town on August 21, 1965, and had a terrible time.

 RADIO STATION HI-JINKS

 Rock stations WDGY and KDWB were in mortal competition during these years, and did everything in their power to associate themselves with the Beatles.
-Stories told by Bill Diehl, head DJ at WDGY and Sam Sherwood, General Manager of KDWB vary, as can be expected.
+Stories told by Bill Diehl, head DJ at WDGY and Sam Sherwood, General Manager of KDWB, were very different, as can be expected.
 I was privileged to be able to interview each of them before their passing, and hope I asked the right questions!

-Sherwood says that he met the Beatles in New York back in 1964 when they were in town to appear on the Ed Sullivan Show.
+Sherwood said that he met the Beatles in New York back in 1964 when they were in town to appear on the Ed Sullivan Show.
 He hung out with them at the Plaza Hotel and secured a phone line to the room.
 He called Lou Riegert back at the station in Minneapolis and Lou interviewed the boys on the air.
-Sam also somehow (he’s not telling) surreptitiously obtained an acetate of each new Beatles song from a secret source in New York, hid it in his desk, and when he got the go-ahead, he transferred it to disk and put it on the air.
+Sam also somehow (he wouldn’t say) surreptitiously obtained an acetate of each new Beatles song from a secret source in New York, hid it in his desk, and when he got the go-ahead, he transferred it to disk and put it on the air.
 Over the record the DJ would announce “This is a KDWB exclusive” so nobody could tape it and use it on another station.
-Sam says he was successful with this on all the records except for the German version of “I Wanna Hold Your Hand.”
+Sam said he was successful with this on all the records except for the German version of “I Wanna Hold Your Hand.”

-Sherwood says that KDWB was supposed to get the press conference, but because Bill Diehl of WDGY knew George Harrison’s sister, Louise Harrison Caldwell, he got exclusive coverage, with the conference broadcast on WDGY, WDGY flags on all the microphones, and a “Welcome to WDGY Land” banner behind the table.
-Diehl says that Caldwell had nothing to do with that, and that WDGY had the press conference rights because of the agreement with Colihan.
-Diehl says that the only role Caldwell had is that she came to town and when Bill went to emcee dances, he would offer her services for a fee to the owner of the venue.
-Sometimes they would decline, but most times they would pay to have her there.
-The kids loved to talk to her and get her autograph, Bill remembered.
-The Diehls put her up at the Thunderbird Motel and they all went swimming.
-She left for home after a week.
+Sherwood said that KDWB was supposed to get the press conference, but because of Diehl’s friendship with Caldwell, Diehl got exclusive coverage, with the conference broadcast on WDGY, WDGY flags on all the microphones, and a “Welcome to WDGY Land” banner behind the table.
+Diehl said that Caldwell had nothing to do with that, and that WDGY had the press conference rights because of the agreement with Colihan.

 Bill Diehl got the honor of introducing the stars of the show, prefaced with a warning that the show would be stopped if the fans rushed the stage (met with major boos).
 Beatles management had a lot of rules, including one that the emcee was not to tell corny jokes before the introductions.
 Bill faked them out with his introduction: “A funny thing happened to me on the way to the show….
 THE BEATLES!!”